 When it comes to discussing finances and seeking out trusted insight into the true cost of a New England wedding, anticipating those costs ahead of time, and adding it all up: it can feel exhausting, misleading, and stressful.

-To make things complicated, there are many who work in the wedding industry who are hobbyists, operating under the guise of a business.
-They're passionate about weddings, but they're not operating a true business and are not pricing for profit.
+To make things complicated, there are many who work in the wedding industry who are hobbyists.
+They're passionate about weddings, but they're not operating a true business and are not pricing for full-time income.

 Now, hiring someone for your wedding day who is a part-timer or hobbyist is not necessarily a bad thing.
 You just need to align your expectations with what you are paying for.